dunefox/MAML/docs/sec-steps.rst

-In the special case of a linear activation :math:`\alpha(z)=z` and a quadratic loss function such as :eq:`eq-L`, which we also used in our Python implementation, such a behavior cannot occur due to convexity.
+In the special case of a linear activation :math:`\alpha(z)=z` and a quadratic loss function such as :eq:`eq-L`, which we also used in our Python implementation, such a behavior cannot occur due to strict convexity.
 For more general activations :math:`\alpha(z)` and loss fuctions :math:`L(w)` that we will discuss later there are often non-trivial landscape of local minima.